 A Master of Actuarial Practice in Australia begins now

 The Master of Actuarial Practice is a five-semester degree for postgraduate students.
-This degree provides students with the opportunity to complete all actuarial Part I and Part II subjects.
+This degree provides students with the opportunity to complete all actuarial Part I (Foundation program) and Part II (Actuary program) subjects.
 In addition, students have the opportunity to undertake a specialisation.
 The recommended specialisation is Big Data, however students also have the option to choose any other Bond Business School specialisation.
 This 92-week program contains a 20 week thesis component in the final semester.
 Students from cognate undergraduate programs may be eligible for advanced standing of up to 40 credit points in the Master of Actuarial Practice program

 Bond is the only university in Queensland to offer the fully accredited program by the Actuaries Institute.

 - Unparalleled access to Bond Business School's two financial trading rooms and 40 Bloomberg data-sourcing terminals

 - Opportunity to experience global business environments with international Study Tours available within Asia, South-East Asia and Silicon Valley.